yangfenglong/R/README.rst

 ## This is a reST style.

+Parameters:
+  :`cells`:  Construct the CSNs for all cells, set cells = None (Default) otherwise input cells.list :`alpha`:   Significant level (eg. 0.001, 0.01, 0.05 ...)
-:param param1: this is a first param
+  :param1: this is a first param
-:param param2: this is a second param
+  :param2: this is a second param

   :returns: this is a description of what is returned
   :raises keyError: raises an exception